csaw68/4180_project/README.md

 | 4  | Left Turn |
 | 5  | Hand Detected - Alerts Users that their hand is visible and gestures will be tracked |

+When handtracker_to_Server.py is run, red dots appear on the hand when the hand is recognized.
+Also, the camera view has prompts to alert the user what is happening.
+In this case, the hand is now visible and the user is ready to make a gesture.
 ![4180HandCapture](https://user-images.githubusercontent.com/48961286/145516818-f8dc7ac0-6c26-4e83-aff4-f62e1844fe4b.PNG)